pivotal-cf/bookbinder/README.md

 `Gemfile` needs to point to this bookbinder gem, and probably no other gems. `Gemfile.lock` can be created by bundler automatically (see below).

-`config.yml` is a YAML file that represents a hash.
+`config.yml` is a YAML file that holds all the information bookbinder needs.
 The following keys are used:

 - **repos**: an array of hashes which specifies which documentation repositories to pull in.
-Each hash needs to specify
+Each hash needs to specify:
     - **github_repo**: the path on github to this repository, i.e. 'organization/repository'.
 The organization is ignored when finding repositories locally.
 The repository must be public (unless finding repositories locally).
     - **directory**: (optional) a "pretty" directory path under the main root that the webapp will use for this sub-repo.
     - **sha**: (optional) the sha of the repo to use when downloading it from github.
 Ignored when finding repositories locally.
 - **public_host**: (domain, used for sitemap generation) e.g. docs.gopivotal.com
-- **github**: Github credentials - used for Github API calls.
-We recommend using a non-person "role" account for this.
-    - **username**: github username
-    - **password**: github password
 - **pdf**: (optional) Bookbinder can generate a PDF from one output (.html) file.
 To format it properly, you need to include print-specific stylesheets.
     - **page**: path of webpage to turn into a PDF (remember to use the "pretty" path if using the 'directory' key in the repo)
     - **filename**: name of the outputted PDF